Early-Modern-OCR/ocular/EMOP.md

         * (A variable `jkNoGsmOutput` is used internally to re-direct `outputGsmPath` so that errors aren't thrown by the fact that `-updateGsm` will be forced to `false`.)
     * Added option `-allowOverlappingLines`
         * The emop dashboard defaults to the non-overlapping line extractor, a simple line extractor designed for v0.3 that slices the page into lines based on a height learned from the page.
 To implement the more sophisticated line extractor, which allows overlapping lines, use `allowOverlappingLines true`.
 For this option, line heights are hard-wired into the code, but can overlap.
+    * Added option `-skipFailedDocs`
+        * Default: true.
+If there's a problem with a specific document, this allows Ocular to skip to the next document without crashing.

 ### Changed files